-Do you want to learn about the health benefits of a diet rich in herbs and spices and low in sodium that go beyond lowering blood pressure?
-Read this post to find out which herbs and spices are most likely to benefit your health.
-You will also learn some simple, practical tips for their use in cooking.
+Did you know there are health benefits of a diet rich in herbs and spices and low in sodium that go beyond lowering blood pressure?
+Learn about the herbs and spices with the highest antioxidant content and some simple, practical tips for their use in cooking.

 So, does a healthy diet need to be bland and flavorless?
 No way!
-This is where herbs and spices come in.
-Not only can you add wonderful flavor to your foods while using less salt, but many herbs and spices may actually decrease cancer risk, too!
-As an RD nutritionist, this is a no-brainer if you are aiming for good health.
-Unlike considering the benefit-versus-risk of taking medication, there is no need to hesitate with herbs and spices.
-They are virtually risk-free and come with the potential promise of improved health.
+This is where healing herbs and spices come in.
+Not only can you add wonderful flavor to your foods while using less salt, but many herbs and spices with high antioxidant content may actually decrease cancer risk too!
+Herbs and spices are virtually risk-free when added to food and come with the potential promise of improved health.

-For centuries, many cultures have been using herbs and spices to add flavor to foods and for enhancing health.
-Current scientific research is now beginning to show the benefits of herbs and spices with the majority of studies focusing on the prevention of cancer and heart disease.
+For centuries, many cultures have been using spices and herbs for health and healing and to flavor food.
+Modern science is now beginning to show the benefits of herbs and spices with the majority of studies focusing on the prevention of cancer and heart disease.
 Scientists propose that herbs and spices may reduce cancer risk by altering the bacterial environment, changing cellular structure or blocking, slowing or stopping tumor growth.

 More than 180 spice compounds have been explored for their health benefits.
 Here is a list of some of the more well-studied spices, including some practical tips for their use in cooking.

-Turmeric is one of the most extensively studies spices.
+Turmeric is one of the most extensively studied spices.
 More than 1,700 lab studies have been published on this spice.
-It gets its yellow color from curcurmin, a phytochemical being investigated for its anticancer potential.
+It gets its yellow color from curcurmin, a phytochemical being studied for its anti-cancer potential.

 Black pepper, probably the most important and popular spice in the world, contains a substance called piperine that gives it its strong flavor.
-Piperine acts as an anti-inflammatory and an antioxidant in cell studies.
-Researchers have found that the combination of curcumin and piperine may work better as active agents in inhibiting cancer cell growth.
-This is one example of how scientists are looking at the possible synergy of antioxidants in spices.
+In cell studie, piperine acts as an anti-inflammatory and an antioxidant.
+Researchers have found that the combination of curcumin and piperine may work better as active agents in preventing cancer cell growth.
+This is one example of how scientists are looking at how spices may work together for our health.

 Allspice was named by the English, who thought the herb contained flavors of cinnamon, clove and nutmeg.
 It is a myth that allspice is a combination of spices, but rather it is derived from the dried, unripe berries of the Pimenta dioica tree.
 It contains at least five potential compounds that may contribute to health promotion.